-The emergency management sector has made a real commitment to better understand its capacity and capability, to achieve its goal of safer and more resilient communities.
-Local governments are a critical partner in the delivery of emergency management in Victoria and the Councils and Emergencies Project provides a unique opportunity for local governments and the sector to evaluate and address gaps in their emergency management capacity and capability.
+The emergency management sector has made a real commitment to better understand its capability and capacity, to achieve its goal of safer and more resilient communities.
+Councils are a critical partner in the delivery of emergency management in Victoria with the Councils and Emergencies Project providing a unique opportunity for councils and the wider emergency management sector to evaluate and address gaps in their emergency management capability and capacity.

 The Councils and Emergencies project is a multi-year, three phased project that aims to enhance the capability and capacity of councils to meet their emergency management obligations.
 It is listed as one of the state-wide strategic priorities within the Victorian Emergency Management Strategic Action Plan following initial recognition in the Hazelwood Mine Fire Inquiry Report.